Lengthy bankruptcy looking more likely for Energy Future

 The company is in talks for a roughly $4 billion loan to fund its regulated holding company through bankruptcy, said another person close to the matter.

-Its unregulated holding company is also in talks for a bankruptcy loan with a consortium that includes Citigroup (C.N), said one of the people.
+Its unregulated holding company is also in talks for a bankruptcy loan with a consortium that includes Citigroup, said one of the people.

 The Wall Street Journal first reported that Energy Future was preparing for a breakup and in talks for a bankruptcy loan.